-Golf Resorts International is entering its 17th season airing throughout the country, and will kick off the season June 2019.
-A total of 8 resorts will be selected, displaying a new location each week.
+Golf Resorts International is entering its 18th season airing throughout the country, and will kick off the season June 2020.
+Eight resorts, featuring a new location for us to explore each week.
 In each episode, host David Camp and the resident PGA professional will show you the golf course and will provide specific tips on how to play these beautiful layouts.
 In addition, six-time Major Champion Sir Nick Faldo will host a weekly fitness tip that will help keep us fit for better golf.

 We have included up-close personal interviews with some of the greatest players and designers of our time including Jack Nicklaus, Nick Faldo, Tom Fazio and Ryder Cup Captain Davis Love III to name a few.
 Some past resort destinations in the Golf Resorts International lineup include the world’s largest golf club featuring twelve 18-hole courses at Mission Hills, China; and the home of golf, St. Andrews.